 Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 852-Reorganizations ("ASC Topic 852"), which is applicable to companies in Chapter 11, generally does not change the manner in which financial statements are prepared.
 However, it does require that the financial statements for periods subsequent to the filing of the Chapter 11 petition distinguish transactions and events that are directly associated with the reorganization from the ongoing operations of the business.
 Revenues, expenses, realized gains and losses, and provisions for losses that can be directly associated with the reorganization and restructuring of the business must be reported separately as reorganization items in the statements of operations beginning in the quarter ending March 31, 2011.
 The balance sheet must distinguish prepetition liabilities subject to compromise from both those prepetition liabilities that are not subject to compromise and from post-petition liabilities.
-Liabilities that may be affected by a plan of reorganization must be reported at the amounts expected to be allowed by the Bankruptcy Court, even if they may be settled for lesser amounts.
-In addition, cash flows from reorganization items must be disclosed separately in the statement of cash flows.
-The Company became subject to ASC Topic 852 effective on January 20, 2011, and has segregated those items as outlined above.
+Liabilities that may be affected by a plan of reorganization items must be reported at the amounts expected to be allowed by the Bankruptcy Court, even if they may be settled for lesser amounts.
+In addition, cash flows from reorganization items so utlined above.
 The Company officially emerged from bankruptcy on April 17, 2013, followed by the reincorporation merger and contribution of assets by HPLLC, which satisfied the final condition to effectiveness of the Plan as detailed in Note 1.
 Accordingly, all pre-petition liabilities had been settled as of December 31, 2013, and there are no further reorganization items requiring recognition in the 2014 statement of operations.